dlight-js/homepage/apps/homepage/public/docs/dlight-syntax/if-statements.md

 We use conditional rendering in a daily basis.
 And let's take a glance at how other popular frameworks approach this.
-Credit [component party](https://component-party.dev/#conditional) for these examples)
+Credit [component party](https://component-party.dev/#conditional) for these examples:
 ```js [react]
 return (
   <>